sheldonucr/ee260_lab/lab3/README.md

 * Your post simulation result in Fig 80.

-* Your 1-bit full adder schematic
+* Your 1-bit full adder schematic - it must be transistor-level not logic-level

 You can refer this full adder here.